speechly/react-example-repo-filtering/TUTORIAL.md

 );
 ```

+As you can see this component renders a button that calls the `onRecord` callback passed in the properties and uses the state of Speechly client to determine when to enable the button and which text to use as its label.
+In addition to that the component also renders the transcript of the phrase by assembling individual transcripted words from a segment (check out [this article in our documentation](https://www.speechly.com/docs/speechly-api/#understanding-server-responses) for more information about how SLU API works).
+Since a word can be either tentative (i.e. its value can change as the API receives more audio data) or final, we use bold text to highlight final words.

 One more step - we'd need to render our component and hook it up to the API.
 Let's add it to our `SpeechApp` component:

 ```tsx
 import React from "react";
 import { useSpeechContext } from "@speechly/react-client";